 PROCEDURE :

-Take all the ingredients; roasted cashews & pumpkin seeds, raisins, ghee, honey, crushed black pepper in a blender.
+Take all ingredients; roasted cashews, pumpkin seeds, raisins, oil, sugar, crushed black pepper in a blender.

-I love the natural oil that the cashews release.
-Preparing your desired shapes is not a big deal.
+I love natural oil cashews release.
+Preparing your desired shapes is no big deal.

 ReplyDelete